B. Gerald Cantor

-Bernard Gerald Cantor (December 17, 1916 – July 3, 1996) was the founder and chairman of securities firm Cantor Fitzgerald.
+Bernard Gerald Cantor (December 17, 1916 – July 3, 1996) was an American investment banker who was the founder and chairman of securities firm Cantor Fitzgerald.

 Career

-Cantor's parents were Rose (née Delson) and Julius Cantor, Jewish immigrants from Belarus.
+Cantor's parents were Rose (née Schwaidelson) and Julius Cantor, Jewish immigrants from Belarus.
 Born in the Bronx on December 17, 1916, Cantor attended DeWitt Clinton High School.
 He and his first wife, Leona (deceased) had one son, Jay, who chose not to follow his father into the financial world.

 Cantor studied law and finance at New York University between 1935 and 1937 and soon afterwards became a securities analyst on Wall Street.
 After serving in the army in the South Pacific during the Second World War, he established B.G.
 Cantor and Company, which would later become Cantor Fitzgerald L.P., a New York City-based partnership that was among the biggest institutional brokers of Government securities in the United States.
 He stepped down in December 1995 because of declining health.
 He was also a co-owner of the Kansas City Kings of the National Basketball Association for a time.